Questions about the new Real Estate Education Programs

 The maximum amount of time a new learner can take to complete the program is two years.
 For information about program timelines, see the learning path on Humber’s Real Estate Programs website.

 The knowledge management system (KMS) is a free support tool that will help raise the bar and enhance professional standards in order to provide better service for clients.
 Offering quick tips, checklists, job aids and guidance (for example a checklist of what could be included in a listing package) to use in the field, the KMS is an invaluable feature for learners and registrants alike.
 Learners and all registrants will have access to the KMS as long as they are registered with RECO.
 The goal of the KMS is to help enable success for the long-term.

 What are the simulation sessions?

-Will the course materials be the same as what the OREA Real Estate College is currently using?
+Are the course materials the same as what the OREA Real Estate College is currently using?

-Both programs train individuals to become a salesperson, so in general, the content covered will be similar.
-The content of the new program will follow the flow of transaction, so the content will be presented very differently.
-The program will incorporate innovative delivery methodologies, such as virtual classrooms, practical in-person simulation sessions and a knowledge management system for reference.
+Both programs train individuals to become a salesperson, so in general, the content covered is similar.
+The content of the new program follows the flow of transaction, so the content is presented very differently.
+The program incorporates innovative delivery methodologies, such as virtual classrooms, practical in-person simulation sessions and a knowledge management system for reference.